ryukaren1004/dsy_python_intro_2/README.md

 None zero numbers are also True in python.

 ### Conditional execution
-if statement and indentation
+if statement and indentation<br>
-Compound statement
+Compound statement<br>
-Changing from 3 chevrons to 3 dots
+Changing from 3 chevrons to 3 dots<br>
-Alternative execution: else
+Alternative execution: else<br>
-Chained conditionals and nested conditionals
+Chained conditionals and nested conditionals<br>
-Catching exceptions try and except
+Catching exceptions try and except<br>
-Short-circuit evaluation of logical expressions: When Python detects that there is nothing to be gained by evaluating
+Short-circuit evaluation of logical expressions: When Python detects that there is nothing to be gained by evaluating <br>

     >>> x = 6
     >>> y = 2